auwsmit/vim-spear/README.md

 Then why use Harpoon or Spear over marks and tabs/sessions?

 - Streamlines the process of marks/tabs/sessions.
-- Easier to look up and manage the list of files.
+- Easy to look up and manage the list of files.
 You can edit and save the list like a normal buffer.
-- Just cd to a project to have access to its pinned files, no dealing with session options or files or tabs.
+- Each Spear list is per-project.
+Just cd to a project to have access to its pinned files.
 - Has more navigation options, hotkeys are mapped to the order of the list, and you can cycle through the list.
 - Remembers where you were when reopening pinned files, unlike marks that need manual updating.
 - Can handle more than 26 files across all projects (assuming you need to work on that many projects/files on one system).